 Some boats only take snorkelers, whilst others take both snorkelers and divers.
 So if you want to snorkel there are more options.
-Another thing you should know, however, is that even if you have never dived before you can still do an introductory dive on the Great Barrier Reef – how cool is that?
+Another thing you should know, however, is that even people who have never been scuba diving can enjoy an introductory dive on the Great Barrier Reef – how cool is that?
 Personally I think it’s too good an opportunity to miss.
-There are several bats that offer this, however I did mine with Diver’s Den – read all about it here.
+There are several boats that provide this, however I did mine with Diver’s Den – read all about it here.
 I would definitely recommend an intro dive with them, and they often offer free intro dives throughout the year if you book the day trip with them.
-For those who prefer not to be in the water at all, Quicksilver take guests to a platoon with a viewing room where you can watch the reef activity without swimming through it.
+If you prefer not to get wet at all, Quicksilver take guests to a platoon with a viewing room where you can watch the reef activity without swimming through it.

 Price and time

-To be honest, most full day reef trips are approximately the same price.
+To be honest, most of the full day tours cost roughly the same amount.
 They have to compete with each other after all.
-For those that are slightly more expensive, it’s usually easy to see the extra value that you get.
-For example, I went to the outer reef with Sailaway which is a tad more expensive that some other companies.
-However in return for that extra $20 or so, you can enjoy a beautiful, large boat shared with just a small group, indulge with plenty of space, and be fed constantly throughout the day.
+The ones that are slightly more expensive, it’s usually easy to see the extra value that you get.
+For example, I went to the outer reef with Sailaway which is a wee bit more expensive that some other companies.
+However in return for that extra $20 or so, you get to enjoy a gorgeous, big boat shared amongst just a relatively small number of passengers, indulge with plenty of space, and be fed snacks regularly across the day.
 If you’re on a tight budget, the best way to cut costs is to take a half-day trip.
-Of course, this is also useful for those who are short on time.
+Of course, this is also useful if you don’t have that much time.
 Look at Calypso or Reef Sprinter for shorter reef trips.

 So the Great Barrier Reef is huge.
 Most boats will take you to either the Low Isles or one or more locations on the outer reef.
 The outer reef offers better visibility, however this only really matters on a day with poor visibility in general.
 Personally I tend to opt for the outer reef, however pros of the low isles are: